-To determine if your printer is able to print on cover stock, locate your printer in the "Printer specifications" chapter and review the supported paper type information.
+To determine if your printer supports cover stock, see the section for your printer in the "Printer specifications" chapter and review the supported paper type information.
 You can also view the supported paper types in the documentation that came with your printer.